Browse answers to some of the most common questions about Pachamama Journeys.

 How do I register?

-You can register online or by downloading a registration form (PDF) and faxing or mailing it.
 A $500 deposit holds your space.
 See full payment and cancellation policy.

 When and where should I arrive/depart?